Wellness

 Avoid caffeine within six hours of your bedtime3.
 Similarly, cut down on alcohol, which—although it can initially help you fall asleep—can act as a stimulant later, keeping you up.
 Instead, try tart cherry juice, which some research has shown could improve sleep4.
 Scientists theorize the effect could be due to the fruits’ concentration of melatonin and antioxidants.

-When it comes to meals and snacks, eat at least a couple of hours before bedtime, to avoid issues like heartburn.
-To cut down on digestive discomfort, stay away from spicy and fatty foods.
+When it comes to meals and snacks, eat at least a couple of hours before bedtime to avoid issues like heartburn.
+Stay away from spicy and fatty foods to cut down on digestive discomfort.
 For an easy-to-digest evening snack conducive to sleep, opt for nuts, like almonds, walnuts, or cashews.
 Some research has shown that melatonin, magnesium, and zinc (all present in nuts) could help reduce insomnia in older adults5.

 Practice good sleep hygiene